 Alaska, Alaska Trollers Association, the Conservancy, and NMFS each appealed.
-Alaska moved for a stay of the remedy order insofar as it vacated the portion of the incidental take statement exempting take from commercial fisheries.
+Alaska moved for a stay of the remedy order insofar as it vacated the portion of the incidental take statement exempting take from the Chinook salmon commercial fishery.
 The Conservancy moved for an injunction pending appeal of the remedy order to the extent that the order did not vacate the portion of the biological opinion relating to the prey increase program.
 On May 26, 2023, the district court denied the motions of Alaska and the Conservancy.
 Dkt.
 No. 193.
-Alaska moved for a stay pending appeal in this Court the same day.
-The Conservancy has since filed its own motion in this Court, which NMFS plans to address in a separate filing.
+Alaska moved for a stay pending appeal in this Court the same day, which NMFS supported in a separate filing on June 1, 2023.
+The Conservancy filed this motion on May 30, 2023.